viklaus/My_Portfolio/README.md

-# ShaneM-portfolio
+Vikash Kumar
-Time finished: March 14 - March 24
+Time finished: June 06 - June 16

 It's my first website and also serves as my portfolio.
 I designed and coded it from scratch.
 No frameworks were used in the process, just purely CSS, HTML, and JavaScript.